jeff1evesque/LeQue/README.md

 ####Ubuntu Server 14.04

-For this project, format two USB flash drives as `MS-DOS (FAT)`.
+Format two USB flash drives as `MS-DOS (FAT)`.
 Using [UNetbootin](http://unetbootin.sourceforge.net/), make both USB drives bootable with the following ISO images:

 - [Ubuntu Server 14.04](http://www.ubuntu.com/download/server/thank-you?country=US&version=14.04.1&architecture=amd64)
 - [boot-repair-disk](https://help.ubuntu.com/community/Boot-Repair)

 Next, ensure the machine being used has been partitioned enough *unallocated space* for the [*Ubuntu Server 14.04*](https://wiki.ubuntu.com/TrustyTahr/ReleaseNotes) operating system.

-**Note:** The development for this project is on a windows machine, hence formatting the latter USB drives to `MS-DOS (FAT)`.
+**Note:** Current development is on a windows machine, hence formatting the latter USB drives to `MS-DOS (FAT)`.

-**Note:** No need to partition the *unallocated space* on the hard-disk.
+**Note:** The *unallocated space* on the hard-disk does not need to be formatted before installation.

-During installation (boot-up with the Ubuntu ISO USB), select `Install`.
+During [installation](http://ubuntuserverguide.com/2014/04/how-to-install-ubuntu-server-14-04-trusty-tahr.html) (boot-up with the Ubuntu ISO USB), select `Install`.
 At the `[!]
+Partition disks` section, select `Manual`, and carefully partition *only* the *unallocated space* on the hard-disk.
+This is important if the overall machine is a multiboot.
+The partitioning process will create two partitions, `Ext4`, and `SWAP` from the *unallocated space*.
+Upon reaching the `[!]
 Software Selection` section, select `Basic Ubuntu Server`, and `Ubuntu desktop`.
 Also, select `yes` when asked `Install the GRUB boot loader to the master boot record?`

 **Note:** If Ubuntu Server 14.04 was not bootable on the hard disk after installation, use the boot-repair-disk bootable USB, and *reinstall Grub*.